jackv-murray/jackv-murray/README.md

-# A humble research technician's journey to data science-hood
+# A humble microbiologist's journey to data science-hood

 Hello!
 I'm a microbiology graduate, currently working as a professional in the research industry.
 I have an interest in bioinformatics and data science, and started learning python in early 2022.